jcolag/silver-bat-01-seeking-refuge/text/09-jailbreak.md

 We run for the main door of the secret facility, still closed and still deactivated.
 Bill and I pull the door open.
 Tè pokes a camera out.
 The hall is clear back as far as the checkpoint.
 That's a good sign, for the first time in a while.

-We file out the door and congregate in the interrogation room to pick up the equipment we left behind, including a large number of corrections officer uniforms and a handful of prisoner jumpsuits.
+We file out the door and congregate in the interrogation room to pick up the equipment we left behind, including corrections officer uniforms and a handful of prisoner jumpsuits.
 This will be a much more difficult bluff than on the way in, but it's what we have to work with.

 As we approach the guarded checkpoint, I see that Liang is still at the desk, meaning we might have a fighting chance, here.